-Some of Autumn’s special symbols include Balance, Change, Letting Go, Abundance and Mystery.
+Some of Autumn’s special symbols include Balance, Change, Letting Go, Abundance, and Mystery.
 These themes are echoed in the colorful cards of the tarot deck as well as in other divination methods, including dreams.

 This year, September 22nd marks the annual Autumnal Equinox which is the astrological passage from summer to autumn.
 Centuries before ancient people would abide by these natural guidelines to plant and harvest their food.
-As a rule, anything ripened after this time was not considered safe for eating.
+As a rule, anything that ripened after this time was not considered safe for eating.
 Not only is this a time when the energies of dark and light, night and day are equal in length.

 We can look to the tarot card of Justice found in most decks.
 Justice, of course, embodies balance, a theme very much associated with this season.
-When this card is drawn in a reading, the querent can expect resolution to her/his problem.
+When this card is drawn in a reading, the querent can expect a resolution to her/his problem.

 It is time to let go of all preconceived ideas.
 Time to move forward with growth, knowing that as winter approaches, hesitation is not a wise choice right now.
 It is surely the moment to release anything in the past that is holding you back.
 An excellent way to release is through fire energy.
-I often suggest to my clients to write that angry letter they don’t send, but rather put into a safe area, such as an outdoor sink or firepit, light it with a match and watch the flames rise as the paper recedes.
+I often suggest to my clients to write that angry letter they don’t send, but rather put it into a safe area, such as an outdoor sink or firepit, light it with a match, and watch the flames rise as the paper recedes.
 Let your thoughts and feelings go up with the smoke as the spirals rise higher and higher.
 Release all feelings and control.
 It is done.

-As autumn approaches, then blooms full measure, we see the beautiful, and colorful flare up of nature.
+As autumn approaches, then blooms full measure, we see the beautiful, and colorful flare-up of nature.
 As the days go on, this same background becomes brittle as leaves fall from trees and plants turn brown.
-All around us we see what looks like an ending.
+All around us, we see what looks like an ending.
 This cycle serves as a sure reminder of the fleeting sense of time.
 It is a reminder of the beauty and mystery of life.
 It is a call to the other side, the next incarnation, the deepness in our souls.

 An exquisite tarot deck, the Wicca Oracle Cards Number 13 card stands for Samhain, the third festival.
 It depicts typical symbols of the season: pumpkins piled high on an old wheel barrel surrounded by colored leaves adorning a nearby tree.
 The card’s message tells us that this is a time when the ancestors may offer special messages through chance encounters, or in dreams or even voices whispered in the darkness of the evening.
 It also tells us that we indeed have nothing to fear from the dark.